There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 |Avg. high °C|

-Definitely, the weather forecast will not disappoint you during your September holiday in the Portuguese region of Algarve.
+Definitely, the weather forecast will not disappoint you during your September holiday in the Portuguese region of the Algarve.

 Rent a car to explore Algarve!